Agile Manager – Transition and Responsibilities

 Final words

-you need to explore your individual and unique journey
+You need to explore your individual and unique journey

 This article has explored how the role of manager change in a lean-agile context and what the responsibilities are.
 In a second article coming soon, we will share some common challenges managers may face on their journey transitioning into the new context.
 For those looking for hands-on advice and tips on how to contribute as managers to agile team events, that will also be shared in that article.